dnitish07/Alumni-Managment-System/README.md

 # Alumni-Managment-System
-About This, website contains information about the college, placements, news, recruiters, stats of companies visiting and also information about alumni.
+About This, website contains information about the college, placements, news and also information about alumni.